olegv142/esp32-bt-serial/README.md

 ## Testing

 The test folder contains two python2 scripts for classic BT and BLE channels testing.
 The *bt_echo.py* sends random data to the given BT device and expects to receive the same data in response.
 To run this test one should enable CTS flow control and connect RX-TX and RTS-CTS pins so the adapter will send the same data back.
 The *ble_test.py* sends randomly generated messages to given serial port which should be connected to BLE_RXD input.
 The web page in *www* folder receives such data and validate it.
-It prints data received as well as total and corrupt count of fragments and messages received.
+It prints data received as well as the total count and the number of corrupt fragments and messages.
 The test web page is also available at address https://olegv142.github.io/esp32-bt-serial/www/

 ## Troubleshooting